 Angela Carson has three children attending CFCI.
 She is currently the co-chair of the Partnership and is looking forward to a very fun year.
 Her favorite partnership activity is Pot Luck Bingo!
 Angela enjoys taking Zumba classes at the Y, watching her boys play soccer, and cooking for her family.

 My name is Lori Roy and I have the distinct privilege to be the Director at the Cape Fear Center for Inquiry.
-I am excited to see what this new collaboration brings to our school.
+I truly enjoyed working with this team last year and am excited to see it grow, strengthen and increase collaboration with all stakeholders for our school.
 We pride ourselves in communication and collaboration, but it is often difficult to reach all stakeholders and know what all questions and concerns may be.
 The Parent Collaborative Network is an opportunity for CFCI faculty, staff, parents, board and community members to collaborate and brainstorm/problem-solve and simply keep communication open.
 This is going to be a great year!

 PCN Gen-X Summary

 GenX in our region’s water is a concern for us all.
 Addressing this water contamination problem is complicated, because this is not simply a school-wide issue but a regional one.
 To date, data is being collected on the contamination in the river and will be collected on humans, so there is still so much we can learn about this issue.